MarcvdMade/spotifyapifrontend/README.md

 # spotifyapifrontend
 The front end code for the spotify api.
-I only uploaded the front end part for safety reasons.
+I only uploaded the app.js part for safety reasons.